What is Zero-Day Exploit?December 6, 2021 | By Comodo

 Comodo Endpoint Protection for Zero Day Attack Prevention

-Comodo Advanced Endpoint Protection offers an avant-garde solution and requires users to secure endpoints from the most threatening zero-day threats.
+Comodo Advanced Endpoint Protection offers an avant-garde solution and requires users to secure endpoints from the most threatening zero-day attacks.
 It features artificial intelligence through a robust mechanism called containment technology to move the malware to a sandboxed environment preventing it to take control of the system.
 The malware or the suspicious file is run in the sandboxed virtual environment and analyzed; then sent to the verdict system called Valkyrie to get a verdict of the unknown files.
 All this is done while the system’s original content and the other normal operations are not infected.
 There is no better way to prevent and stay ahead of the most threatening zero-day attacks.